From All of Us to All of You

-From All of Us to All of You is an animated television Christmas special, produced by Walt Disney Productions and first presented on December 19, 1958 on ABC as part of the Walt Disney Presents anthology series.
+"From All of Us to All of You" is an animated television Christmas special, produced by Walt Disney Productions and first presented on December 19, 1958 on ABC as part of the Walt Disney Presents anthology series.
 Hosted by Jiminy Cricket along with Mickey Mouse and Tinker Bell, the special combines newly produced animation with clips from vintage animated Disney shorts and feature films, presented to the viewer as "Christmas cards" from the various characters starring in each one.

 Starting in 1963 and continuing through the 1970s, re-airings of the special would include preview footage of the studio's new or upcoming feature films.
 Beginning in 1983, it was expanded to 90 minutes and retitled A Disney Channel Christmas for airing on cable television's The Disney Channel.
-A home video version of the special, retitled Jiminy Cricket's Christmas, appeared on VHS, Betamax, and laserdisc in 1986.
+A re-tooled home video version of the special, retitled Jiminy Cricket's Christmas, appeared on VHS, Betamax, and Laserdisc in 1986.
+The special has yet to see a DVD release.

-The show has been shown infrequently in the US in recent years, but in the Nordic countries (Sweden, Finland, Denmark, Norway and Iceland) the show has been broadcast every year since 1959, and has become a holiday classic.
+The show has been shown infrequently in the United States in recent years.
+However, in Sweden, the program has been shown every Christmas Eve since 1960.
 Ratings show that around 40% of all Swedes watch it on Christmas Eve, the record (in 1997) being just over half the population.

-This special has yet to see a DVD release.

 Regional variations and local cultural significance

 United States

-In the US, the show originally aired on ABC and occasionally afterwards on NBC.
+In the U.S., the show originally aired on ABC and occasionally afterwards on NBC.
 The original version included Walt Disney's introduction where he has been "cricket-sized", because, as Mickey and Jiminy would say, Christmas is bigger than all of them.
 The American version has not been shown on network television since 1980.

 The original American version features the following shorts: